ksavalia21/SplitPro---Divide-Expenses/README.md

 3. Sign in as Bob, verify Alice appears in friends list
 4. Test two-way relationship works

-**Scenario 2: Equal Split Calculation**
+**Scenario 2: Split Calculation**
-1. Create a group with 3 members
+1. Create a group with 3 members (Alice, Bob, Charlie)
+2. Test Equal Split:
-2. User A pays $60 for dinner
+   - Alice pays $60 for dinner, split equally
-3. Verify each person owes $20
-4. Verify User A's balance shows +$40 (owed)
+   - Verify each owes $20, Alice's balance is +$40
-5. Verify other members show -$20 (owe)
+3. Test Exact Amounts:
+   - Bob pays $60, Alice owes $30, Charlie owes $30
+   - Verify validation prevents saving if amounts don't sum to total
+4. Test Percentages:
+   - Charlie pays $100, Alice 50%, Bob 30%, Charlie 20%
+   - Verify validation prevents saving if percentages don't sum to 100%
+5. Check dashboard shows correct total balances

 **Scenario 3: Real-Time Updates**
 1. Sign in as User A on one device
 2. Sign in as User B on another device
 3. User A adds an expense to shared group
 4. Verify User B sees the update instantly
+5. User B records a settlement
+6. Verify User A's dashboard updates immediately

+**Scenario 4: Debt Simplification**
+1. Create a group with 4 members
+2. Add multiple expenses with different payers
+3. Open group details
+4. Scroll to "Simplified Payments" section
+5. Verify it shows minimum number of transactions
+6. Check that complex multi-party debts are simplified

+**Scenario 5: Settlement and Balance**
+1. Note your balance with a friend in the dashboard
+2. Record a settlement payment
+3. Verify dashboard balance decreases
+4. Check group's simplified payments update
+5. Confirm all balances recalculate correctly

 ---